-You will need an in depth and up-to-date familiarity with English- speaking web culture and media.
+You will need an in-depth and up-to-date familiarity with English- speaking web culture and media.
 Additionally, you will apply this knowledge to a broad range of interests and topics.
-Ads Quality Raters possess excellent written communication skills and web analytic capabilities.
+Ads Quality Raters possess excellent written communication skills and web analytics capabilities.
 You will be required to work 10-20 hours a week on a self-directed schedule.

-Google was granted a patent today that provides details on the kinds of things that the search engine may have been looking at in their evalutation of sponsored search results.
-The patent was originally filed in 2004, and it’s possible that it only provides a summary of an actual process that was taking place back then.
-It’s also quite likely that the evaluation process from Google has evolved significantly since this patent was filed.
-It is interesting historically, for the types of questions that it asks, and the concerns that it addresses in advertisements.
+Google was granted a patent today providing details on the things that it may have been looking at in their evaluation of sponsored search results.
+The patent was first filed in 2004.
+It may only provide a summary of an actual process that was taking place back then.
+The evaluation process from Google has probably evolved since this patent was filed.
+It is interesting for the types of questions that it asks, and the concerns that it addresses in advertisements.
 Here’s a screenshot of a partially filled out evaluation form from the patent:

 The patent is: